samhuk/verba/README.md

 ## Aliases

+**Aliases** can be used to:

+1. Add new custom outlets.
-New custom outlets can be added and built-in outlets can be modified (such as `log`, `info`, `step`, etc.) with **Aliases**.
+2. Modify built-in outlets (i.e. `log`, `info`, `step`, etc.).
+3. Exclude built-in outlets.

-Aliases are useful when you need to:
+This can be useful when you need to:
-* Integrate Verba into a legacy codebase, as Aliases allow you to replace the built-in outlets with shims that have arguments compatible with your codebase.
+1. Integrate Verba into a legacy codebase by allowing you to modify the arguments of built-in outlets.
-* Add new custom outlets that do conveninent things that would otherwise need multiple log calls.
+2. Add new custom outlets that do conveninent/custom log output that would otherwise need multiple log calls (i.e. boxes, banners, etc.).
+3. Exclude built-in outlets that you don't want for your application.

-**Note:** Aliases that define *new* outlets will not interact with any defined Transports of the logger instance.
+**Note:** Aliases that define *new* outlets will not interact with any defined Transports or Outlet Filters of the logger instance.

 ### Example 1 - Adding a new `header` outlet